 BIM

-Building information modelling (BIM) is gaining importance in the construction and installation industry, and is one of the most profound examples of the digitalisation trend changing the construction process.
-Although digitalisation is a key driver for change in most markets, the construction and installation industry is generally lagging behind a bit when it comes to digitalisation.
+Building information modelling (BIM) is gaining importance in the construction and installation industry and is one of the most profound examples of the digitalization trend changing the construction process.
+Although digitalization is a key driver for change in most markets, the construction and installation industry is generally lagging behind a bit when it comes to digitalization.
 The hands-on mentality and the complex business value chain are important reasons for the slow adoption of digital solutions and working digitally.
-However, in the last decade, the construction and installation sector is making considerable digital progress.
+However, in the last decade, the construction and installation sector has made considerable digital progress.

 How does BIM already impact the industry?

-USP has been investigating the topic of digitalisation in the construction and installation market for over two decades via dedicated research projects for sector organisations, manufacturers, and merchants.
-Among other things, we researched the changing information consumption, the rise of e-commerce, and the increasing awareness and usage of BIM.
+USP has been investigating the topic of digitalization in the construction and installation market for over two decades via dedicated research projects for sector organisations, manufacturers, and merchants.
+Among other things, we researched changing information consumption, the rise of e-commerce, and the increasing awareness and usage of BIM.

-The impact of digitalisation in the construction and installation industry on manufacturers is enormous:
+The impact of digitalization in the construction and installation industry on manufacturers is enormous.

-- Changed information consumption impacts marketing communication strategies.
+- Changes in information consumption impact marketing communication strategies.

 - New routes to market require an omni-channel sales approach.